 To celebrate the publication of a new edition of Dietrich von Hildebrand's Ethics, the Hildebrand Project and the University of St. Thomas in Houston will host an online colloquium exploring various aspects of Hildebrand's moral philosophy and its relations to various other views in ethics and political theory.

-The Hildebrand Project is pleased to announce a second summer residency program to support MA and PhD students, postdocs, and scholars working on Dietrich von Hildebrand or in conversation with some aspect of his thought.
+The Hildebrand Project is pleased to announce their third annual summer residency program to support MA and PhD students, postdocs, and scholars working on Dietrich von Hildebrand or in conversation with some aspect of his thought.